ethanvillalovoz/REU-CHARISMA-Lab/README.md

 Mentor: Alexandra Bacula

 I was apart of the CHARISMA Lab for the summer 2022 as a Research Assistant for Alexandra's current work.

+All work was done using PyCharm Community Edition